helios-yamet/Fitness-Station/README.md

 - As the user who wrote the review, I would like to see my review below the product I had just reviewed.

 - As a first time buyer I would like to give constructive feedback on products.

+#### Contact the Gym page

+- As a new member to the gym, I want to be able to check the gym opening& closing times, so I can plan my visit.

+- A a frequent user, I want to be to contact the gym directly, so I can ask any questions.

 #### Shopping bag and Checkout